Shravya-Suresh/Smart-Tab-Manager/README.md

 The backend can respond with tab recommendations or historical statistics via REST APIs.

-To chnage the score range of the three categories, search for the below line of code in and madify the numbers as per requirements
+To change the score range of the three categories, search for the below line of code in background.js and madify the numbers as per requirements
 Here’s the logic for deciding the tab status based on score:

 ```javascript